Around the world, the relationship between LGBTQ people and police authorities has a troubled history. Problematic is a polite way of putting it.

 Here in the UK, our recent history with law enforcement revolves around the inflection point of decriminalisation – 1967 was when same-sex sexual activity was no longer seen as a crime that needed to be punished.

 In the 1950s, police in the UK actively persecuted and prosecuted gay men.
 Gay men were targeted in police entrapment ploys, arrested, convicted, and deliberately publicly shamed – their lives ruined.

-The persecution of gay men by the police in the UK didn’t end with the partial decriminalisation of 1967.
+The persecution of gay men by the police in the UK didn’t end with the partial decriminalisation of homosexuality in 1967.

 The provisions of the 1967 decriminalisation legislation meant that it was no longer an offence if two men had sex ‘in private’.
 The term ‘in private’ was interpreted strictly by the courts – it had to be a private home, not a hotel room or anywhere else.
 It was only ‘in private’ if there were only two people in the property – if there was anyone else in the property, even though not engaged in the sexual activity, then that wouldn’t be ‘in private’.

 According to research by campaigner Peter Tatchell, in the years after 1967, convictions of gay and bisexual men rose by over 400 per cent.
 At least 15,000 men were convicted of consensual same-sex behaviour between 1967 and 2013, when the criminalisation of homosexuality finally ceased across the whole of the UK.

 Since the 1990s, there have been attempts by police forces to build bridges with the LGBTQ community.
 The London Lesbian and Gay Policing Initiative was set up in 1991.
 In 1999, the Gay Police Association was formed, with a membership of 300 serving officers.